WGierke/git_better/documentation/documentation.md

 ### Classification Using Text Data (Description and Readme)
 Intuitively, one wouldn't use the numeric features like the number of branches etc. to decide what label fits the repository best.
 Instead, one would use the description or the content of the readme to determine it.
-For this reason we used TF-IDF matrices to develop two NLP models that predict the label based on them.
+For this reason we used term frequency–inverse document frequency (tf-idf) matrices to develop two natural language processing (NLP) models that predict the label based on them.
 Since there's a semantic difference between the description and the readme of a repository, we discarded the idea of concatenating the text features and training one model on it.
 Instead, we trained two seperate models on the description respectively readme of the repositories.

 #### Data Cleaning and Preprocessing
-To remove words like 'the', 'a', 'and' etc. that occur very often and yield little meaning, we used the NLTK to drop English stopwords.
+To remove words like 'the', 'a', 'and' etc. that occur very often and yield little meaning, we used the Natural Language Toolkit (NLTK) to drop English stopwords.
 Since it's also not important whether the singular or the plural of words are used, we also used this toolkit to stem English words.

 #### Feature Generation from Existing Data

 We used a count vectorizer which converts a text into a n-dimensional vector representing the vocabulary, where n is the number of unique words.
-After this text-to-vector conversion we transformed the vector into a term frequency–inverse document frequency (tf-idf) vector which is a normalized representation of the original vector.
+After this text-to-vector conversion we transformed the vector into a tf-idf vector which is a normalized representation of the original vector.

 #### Feature Selection
 [removal of rare/frequent words and stopwords]